-Sunsets, sunrises, stars, and postcard views, populated by the flora and fauna that make the mountains a unique place … it is not surprising that the passion for the mountains often goes hand in hand with the passion for photography, which is why today we are talking about the 10 best cameras for hiking.
+Sunsets, sunrises, stars, and postcard views, populated by the flora and fauna make the mountains a unique place … it is not surprising that the passion for the mountains often goes hand in hand with the passion for photography, which is why today we are talking about the 10 best cameras for hiking.

 We know that the needs of a photographer are not exactly those of a mountain walker.
 Those who take the path that climbs uphill certainly cannot afford to fill their backpack with heavy and bulky equipment.